bengolder/binary-tree/README.md

 A Binary Tree object implemented in JavaScript.

 This is currently not a public package.
-At this point this repo is primarily used for the purpose of learning more about algorithms and JavaScript unit testing.
-Eventually I hope to create a Red Black Tree and an Interval Tree.
+I'm using this as a personal project to learn more about algorithms and JavaScript unit testing.

+If you'd like to use a public npm package containing Binary Trees and Red Black trees, you can see [someone else's existing project here](https://github.com/vadimg/js_bintrees).

-If you're interested, please feel free to fork this, submit pull requests, or just drop me a line.
+If you're interested, please feel free to fork this or drop me a line.